International status of abortion law UN 2013 report on abortion law. (Blue is legal.)

 Philosophers and Abortion

 I have never addressed an applied ethics issue in this blog, although I have taught approximately 100 sections of university ethics courses.
 However, a recent reader’s comment that included abortion in a list of great moral wrongs prompts this brief response.

 Let me say first that among professional philosophers it is quite rare to find a so-called pro-lifer.
-I can’t find statistics online on applied ethics issues, While statistics can be found about professional philosophers’ theoretical positions—for example that less than 15% of professional philosophers are theists—statistics about their views on applied ethics issues are unavailable as far as I can tell.
-But my educated guess is that around 10%-20% of professional philosophers defend the so-called pro-life position.
-I base this on the fact that in my entire teaching career at multiple universities I have never personally known a single non-religious philosopher to take this position, but I have known many religious philosophers to take the opposing view.
+I can’t find statistics online on applied ethics issues, While statistics can be found about professional philosophers’ theoretical positions—for example, that less than 15% of professional philosophers are theists—I can’t find statistics about their views on applied ethics issues.
+But my educated guess is that no more than 5%-15% of professional philosophers defend the so-called pro-life position.
+I base this on the fact that in my entire teaching career at multiple universities I have never personally known a single non-religious philosopher who defended the pro-life view, but I have known many religious philosophers who rejected the pro-life view.
 For further support about how rare the anti-abortion sentiment is among professional philosophers consider the opening lines of the most celebrated anti-abortion piece in the literature, Don Marquis’ “Why Abortion Is Immoral.”

 The view that abortion is, with rare exceptions, seriously immoral has received

 little support in the recent philosophical literature.
 No doubt most philosophers

 affiliated with secular institutions of higher education believe that the anti-abortion position is either a symptom of irrational religious dogma or a conclusion generated by seriously confused philosophical argument.1